cmu-lib/OSS-2025/index.md

 ### November 13, 2025

 Join us for our signature open science event, a full day of virtual talks and panels from researchers and thought leaders in academia, industry, and publishing.
-The conference will explore how open science is transforming the ways in which we do research and share it in a variety of science and non-science disciplines
+The conference will explore how open science is transforming the ways in which we do research and share it in a variety of science and non-science disciplines.

 The conference will explore how open science is transforming the ways in which we do research and share it in a variety of science and non-science disciplines.